§6 ch3: Resource Family Assessment and Licensing Process

 - A CA/N investigation/assessment is under way involving non-Legal Status 1 children in the resource provider’s household.The Administrative Hold should remain in effect until the I/A is concluded and all corrective actions/support plans, if any, are successfully completed and documented in the record.

 - Licensing concerns have been noted and a staffing is under way.The Administrative Hold should remain in effect until all corrective actions/support plans, if any, are successfully completed and documented in the record.
+A status of Administrative Hold does not prevent the license from expiring.
+If licensing concerns are not resolved before the license expires, the home is closed.

 NOTE: For information regarding the renewal licensing criteria, refer to Section 6 Chapter 3 attachment D Guide for Conducting Renewal Assessment